ingerjm0/hifi-docs-review/03.create/04.entities/04.entity-physics/docs.md

 Friction is a measure of how slippery an object is.
 When an entity with low friction collides against another object, it will slide a good distance before coming to a stop.
 On the other hand, an entity with high friction will slow down much faster.
 To set the friction of an entity:

-1. Scroll down to the Friction property under Physics in the Properties tab.
+1. Scroll down to the 'Friction' property under 'Physics' in the 'Properties' tab.
 2. Change the value to anything between `0.0000` and `1.0000`.
 An entity with a friction of `0.0000` will be very slippery, while an entity with a friction of `1.0000` will have a coarse or sticky surface.

 Bounciness is the energy an entity conserves during collision.
 For example, a ball will conserve more energy and bounce more than a heavy cube.
 To set the bounciness:

-1. Scroll down to the Bounciness property under Physics in the Properties tab.
+1. Scroll down to the 'Bounciness' property under 'Physics' in the 'Properties' tab.
 2. Change the value to anything between `0.0000` and `1.0000`.
 An entity with a bounciness of `0.0000` will  conserve no energy, while an entity with a bounciness of `1.0000` will conserve all of its energy.

 ## Set an Entity's Density